jekyll/minima/_posts/2020-10-04-inner-compass.md

 - **You do not have to be the first or only business.** Look around you.
 A glass, a water bottle, a table, a chair, a notebook.
 These products have literally thousands of competitors.
 Often competitors that are pretty much identical.
 And yet people make glasses, and people make water bottles, and people make chairs and people make notebooks every day.
 And people buy all those things too.
 You always don't have to feel that for you to be successful you have to be the only one.
 Don't have this idea that, someone's already invested the water bottle, there can't be another one.

+- **Never bet the house.** There is a story about a gambler who lost regularly.
+One day he heard about a race with only one horse in it, so he bet the rent money.
+Half way around the track, the horse jumped over the fence and ran away.
+Invariably things can get worse than you expect.

 #### **Productivity**

 - **Perfection is a myth.** Perfection can be enemy of good.
 Progress is more important than perfection.
 Make a choice and move on.
 Just ship.
 Done > Perfect.

-- **Look out for 90/10 solutions.** Look for a way in which you can accomplish 90% of what you want with only 10% of the work/effort/time.
-If you search hard for it, there is almost always a 90/10 solution available.
-Most importantly, a 90% solution to a real customer problem which is available right away, is much better than a 100% solution that takes ages to build.
+- **Look out for 80/20 solutions.** Get to the 80% output quick.
+Look for a way in which you can accomplish 80% of what you want with only 20% of the work/effort/time.
+An 80% solution to a real customer problem which is available right away, is much better than a 100% solution that takes ages to build.

-- **Focus on a few things.** Eliminate things that have little to no payoff.
+- **Engage in high leverage activities.** Play games with asymmetric upside.
+Focus on a few things that could get you to 100x upside by losing only 1x.
+Eliminate things that have little to no payoff.
 Every minute spent on a task that little or no payoff takes up time, energy, and space that could be put to work for a more important task.
 Don't let distractions let you half ass things.

 - **Focus on what you control.** Leave the rest to fate.
 God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.

+- **Be consistent.** You need consistency more than you need intensity.
+Consistency makes for progress.
+Your 1st blog post will be bad, but your 100th will be great.
+Your 1st workout will be weak, but your 100th will be strong.
+Put in your reps.
+Luck also favours the consistent.

 - **Associate growth with doing.** Not reading/watching/listening.
 Don’t over study and under execute.
 You don't learn cooking by reading cooking books.
 Doing something is better than doing nothing.

+- **Try it out before you go all in.** The only sure way to know that you are going to like or not like something is to try it out.
+Don't go all in from the very start.
+For new things, buy a 1 month subscriptions instead of locking in 36 months from day 1.

+- **Don't overdo productivity.** Don't bleed every last piece of productivity from every second you have to spare.
+Look around you, all the people who you love will be gone one day, especially the ones who spent their whole lives looking after you, yes you.
+Think about that once in a while.
+Spend your time, love, energy, and emotions accordingly.

 #### **People & Networking**